Hengle/doschgpt/README.md

 * Socket connect timeout (ms): How long to wait when attempting to connect to proxy
 * Socket response timeout (ms): How long to wait for OpenAI's servers to reply

+4. Ensure that your DOS environment has loaded the following

+* Packet Driver
+* MTCP Environment variable
+* MTCP file configured by DHCP

-4. Just launch `doschgpt.exe` in your machine and fire away.
+5. Just launch `doschgpt.exe` in your machine and fire away.
 Press the ESC key to leave.
 Your may use the following arguments for debug use

 * `-dri`: Print the outgoing port, number of prompt and completion tokens used after each request
 * `-drr`: Display the raw server return headers and json reply